FXIhub/hummingbird/README.rst

 built and published on the website after every commit to the ``Hummingbird`` repository.

-There are two ways to edit documentation, online using the Bitbucket built-in editor, or offline using your favourite text editor.
+There are two ways to edit documentation, online using the Github built-in editor, or offline using your favourite text editor.

 Online Editing